vianeylb/vianeylb/content/authors/admin/_index.md

 - Visitors
 ---

 I am a statistician primarily interested in working in the areas of statistical ecology, time series modeling, Bayesian statistics and, more recently, spatial modeling of environmental data.
-Currently, I hold a postdoctoral position in the Department of Forestry and Environmental Resources & Department of Statistics at North Carolina State University.
+Currently, I am an Assistant Professor in the Department of Statistical Sciences and School of the Environment.

 Collaborative projects bring me loads of joy.
 So, while I am formally trained in mathematics and statistics, I'm likely to be working closely with marine biologists (esp. those who work with sharks) often and on many projects.